arianaruiz05/RentEase/docs/conduct.md

 * Other conduct which could reasonably be considered inappropriate in a professional setting

+## Rules
+* No distracted use of technology (e.g. phones away) during all team meetings.
+* Decisions will be made by majority vote.
+* Attendance is required.
+If you can not make it to class, please let the group know (communicate in the groupchat).
+* Assignments will be divided equally.
+They must completed on time.
+* Constant communication through the groupchat is necessary.
+* Meeting Times: (If needed) we will meet on zoom on Tuesdays.
+* A shared Google Document will hold all of our notes.
+* Communicate with the group if a task can not be done on time.
+* Feedback will be given during class times.

 ## Enforcement Responsibilities

 Community leaders are responsible for clarifying and enforcing our standards of